Appealing Real Property Valuation

 It is better to appeal early in May.
 The last few days of the appeal period are often very busy and you may experience delays.

 How to Appeal an Assessment

 To appeal an assessment, you should explain why you believe the assessor’s value is incorrect.
+It is important that you provide pertinent information supporting your estimate of value.
+The sales used to develop the current year actual value are listed on the assessor’s web site.
 By comparing your property to other similar properties that sold, you can determine whether your property has been fairly valued.

 Assessor Taxpayer Services